16 The Fallen of Karune

 Oona reached out to him.
 “Please, touch my hand.
 I’ll allow you to see what is happening in Buberra.”

 Sammil wasn’t sure what to do, but the ruler of Weshaven insisted.
 He felt Oona’s hand, soft and delicate to the touch.
 Suddenly, Sammil found himself inside a warehouse.
-Men swung hammers against anvils, forming swords.
+Men swung hammers against anvils, forming swords with each blow.
 Boiling cauldrons hung over hot fires.

-He watched as a woman poured the contents of a caldron unto the sword.
-It was thick like molasses but harden almost instantly.
-Turning the sword to coat both sides, she finished her work by dropping the sword into a tub of water.
+He watched as a woman poured the contents of a caldron onto the sword.
+It was thick like molasses but hardened almost instantly.
+Turning the sword to coat both sides, the woman finished her work by dropping the sword into a tub of water.